mjbright/mjbright.github.io/Pygre/2014/2014-Mar-27-LightWeightVirtualizationWithDocker/Slides.md

 allow cloud functionality to spin up machines, container systems such as Docker can do this with much lighter processes as we do not emulate the host OS.

-**NOTE:** Docker won''t be production ready until its v1.0 release (May?
-2014) ... but it is in production already ...
+**NOTE:** Docker won''t be production ready until its v1.0 release (mid 2014) ... but it is in production already ...

 Commercial PaaS: Platform as a Service
 ----------------------------

-Docker is already being integrated into several PaaS:
+Docker is already being integrated into several PaaS which predated Docker:

 + RedHat''s OpenShift
 - ActiveState''s Stackato